qmk/qmk_firmware/docs/feature_bootmagic.md

 In addition to the full blown Bootmagic feature, is the Bootmagic Lite feature that only handles jumping into the bootloader.
 This is great for boards that don't have a physical reset button but you need a way to jump into the bootloader, and don't want to deal with the headache that Bootmagic can cause.

-To enable this version of bootmagic, you need to enable it in your `rules.mk` with:
+To enable this version of Bootmagic, you need to enable it in your `rules.mk` with:

 ```make
 BOOTMAGIC_ENABLE = lite